Anosov Endomorphisms on the 2-torus: Regularity of foliations and rigidity: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Boris Hasselblatt and Koichi Hiraide for kindly clarifying some points for Section \ref{sec:preli}.
-M. C. was partially financed by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior - Brasil (CAPES) - grant 88882.333632/2019-01.
-R. V. was partially financed by CNPq.
+We also thank the anonymous referees for the careful reading and valuable comments.
+M. C. was partially financed by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior - Brasil (CAPES) - grant 88882.333632/2019-01 and the Fundação Carlos Chagas Filho de Amparo à Pesquisa of the State of Rio de Janeiro (FAPERJ) E-26/202.014/2022.
+R. V. was partially financed by CNPq and Fapesp grants 18/13481-0 and 17/06463-3.